 Executive Coaching aims at producing measurable results and improving the process for achieving these results.

 It works because you are driving the growth; you are paving the way to your vision.
 Coaching provides avenues to get to where you want by exploring other perspectives and challenging you to think differently.

 Your executive coach is there to make you look good, and because the coach is committed to your growth, it’s a safe place to test out the waters.

 Please don’t take my word for it; I know that results are what matters.
 This is where the rubber meets the road.
 So consider what your expectations are:

 - Develop your leadership skills, confidence, and awareness

 Whatever you want to work on, talk it out with your coach and lay out a plan.

-It’s a present-centered awareness of what you want to achieve, how you’re going to meet it when you’re going to make it and moving towards getting it.
+It’s a present-centred awareness of what you want to achieve, how you’re going to meet it, when you’re going to make it and moving towards getting it.
 It’s an everyday thing.

 Let’s make an experiment to examine what it might take for you to benefit from an executive coaching process:

 1. You have to be willing to change.
-There are no shortcuts; if you are not committed to making an effort it won’t work out; it frequently means that you’re not ready.
+There are no shortcuts; if you are not committed to making an effort, it won’t work out; it frequently means you’re not ready.
 Look for another solution; coaching may not be right for you.